TheHADILP/OBS-File-Browser/README.md

   - Handlebars 4.1.2
   - Moment 2.24.0
 - Switch to Fontawesome icons (Glyphicons are deprecated)
+- Increase bottom margin to avoid overlapping content and footer
+- Rework header and footer implementation
 - Minor layout fixes and tweaking